ashikkhulal/Dot-Net-Core-App/README.md

  * CQRS
  * DevOps diagnostics
 # Getting Started
-Install SQL Express 2017 (localhost\sql2017) & Visual Studio 15.8
+Install SQL Express 2017 (localhost\sql2017) & Visual Studio 2019 (enabled w/ .NET Core 2.2)
 Clone the repository
-Application has been upgraded for .Net Core 3 preview and Razor Components on a feature branch.
-Master is .Net Core 2.2 -
+execute "click_to_build.bat" or PrivateBuild.ps1

+You will have the database created locally for you, and you are ready to CTRL+F5 from Visual Studio in order to run the application.

 # Build and Test
 Run .\build.ps1 OR click_to_build.bat

-# Tips
-- Do not use .Net Core CI build steps - they compile your code multiple times and perform Nuget Restore 3 time over